ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 * Image files

 ### 2.2 Post published
-Github will automatically process the post, wait for a new commit titled "Automated content creation push" to be pushed to the repository.
+Github will automatically process the post, wait for a new commit by "GitHub Action" titled "Automated content creation push" to be pushed to the repository.
 This should normally take place within a minute, maybe a little more.

 After some more minutes, the post should also be published on the live website.